kbss-cvut/jopa-examples/example02-jopa-owlapi/README.md

 The demo uses Pellet for inference, however any other OWLAPI 4-compatible reasoner can be used.
 Reasoner factory class is specified in `PersistenceFactory`.

-#### Cascaded EntityManager operations
+#### Cascaded EntityManager Operations

 When a `Jedi` is persisted, his children are persisted as well.
 This also works when he is removed from the storage.
 This is because the `children` attribute is marked to cascade all operations that happen to the owner instance.
-Therefore, when a Jedi with children is persisted, the operation is cascaded to the children instances as well.
+Therefore, when a Jedi with children is persisted, the operation is cascaded to the child instances as well.

 #### Participation Constraints